 Building a Delaware Ducker builds skills and concepts in the fundamentals of wooden boatbuilding by building a traditional workboat called the Delaware Ducker.

 Wade, our Boatbuilding Instructor, pulled out these set of plans specifically for this class, because (in his words), “We are going to build the most perfect, exciting boat I can think of for around here”.

 There is just one absolutely traditional workboat – a Duck hunting boat, specifically – that is great for hunting, fishing, rowing, poling, camping, is easy to transport & carry, is safe & seaworthy, and as a sailboat can be a perfect sail-training boat for beginners, or (with the big rig) can be a high-performance, planing, racing sailboat!
 And it’s got a great name: Delaware Ducker!

-Students will be working hands-on beginning with lofting the plans to a full-sized boat design.
+Students will be working hands-on beginning with lofting the plans to build one full-sized boat design (students will be working on one boat as a class).
 Additional activities include steam bending, planing, carving, planking, caulking, building a sailing rig, and more.

 This 10 week course takes place on Wednesday evenings, 6:30-8:30, beginning March 3, 2021 and completes May 5, 2021.
 This is going to be a good one – join us!